Running experiments

 Tool mocksDirect link to Tool mocks

-When an experiment runs an agent that calls side-effecting tools, you can make the run deterministic by attaching static tool mocks to individual dataset items.
+When an experiment runs an agent that calls side-effecting tools, attach static tool mocks to individual dataset items to make the run deterministic.
 During the experiment, a mocked tool returns its declared output instead of executing.
-Tools that have no mock on the item run live.
+Tools without a mock on the item run live by default.

 Mocks live on the dataset item, so they version with the row and travel with the test case.
 Each mock declares a tool name, the arguments it expects, and the output to return: